enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/do-it-yourself.md

     age = ???

-    print(age) #Print age to the screen as it is. print(name/2) #Print name to screen after dividing by 2!?
+    print(age) #Print age to the screen as it is. print(name/2) #Fix this print statement to print name to the screen

 ---
 # Do it yourself!